hammackj/projmgr/README.md

-	name - any string displayed during update/checks path - the path to the repo to check/update type - type of the repo either 'svn' or 'git'
+	name - any string displayed during update/checks path - the path to the repo to check/update type - type of the repo either 'svn' or 'git' url - the original url of the repo

 Once the config file is edited everything is ready to go.